laurells/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4-lastlines file script displays the last 10 line of the file (/etc/passwd)

 5-firstlines file script displays the first 10 lines of the file (/etc/passwd)

+6-third_line file script displays the first 3 lines of the file (iacta)